sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

     **Troubleshoot:** If mounting operation fails, make sure the Windows 10 version of DISM is the one installed with the Windows ADK is being used and not an older version that might be on the Technician Computer.
 Don't mount images to protected folders, such as the User\Documents folder.
 If DISM processes are interrupted, consider temporarily disconnecting from the network and disabling virus protection.

+For more information about mounting a Windows image, see [Mount and Modify a Windows Image Using DISM](mount-and-modify-a-windows-image-using-dism.md).

+To learn about customizing WinRE, see (Customize Windows RE)[customize-windows-re.md].

 ## Enable customizations